pranmar93/Android_Kotlin/KotlinLibrary/README.md

   5) After writing the functions, **re-build** your code.

   6) On re-building, you can find your .aar file generated at *<your_module>/build/outputs/aar/<generated_aar_library>*.

+Information on how to import and use the android library inside your project, check another project on [Using Android Library](https://github.com/pranmar93/Android_Kotlin/tree/master/UseKotlinLibrary)